Cielquan/python_test-cielquan/docs/source/contribution/git_workflow.rst

 When enough changes and additions or time important fixes have accumulated on the ``master`` branch its time for a new release.
-The exact time is subject to the judgement of the maintainer(s).
+The exact time is subject to the judgment of the maintainer(s).

 To trigger a new release you have to manually start the ``Release new version`` workflow for the ``master`` branch form the ``Actions`` tab of the Github repository.
 The workflow will run the full current test suit first.
 After that it will also run the full test suit of the previous version and when the test suit fails it will look for a commit declaring *BREAKING CHANGES*.
-If none is found the worklow will fail.
-After success the workflow will automatically bump the version counter based on semantic versioning and conventional commits, update the changelog, create a new git tag, build the package + wheel and push them to PyPI.
+If none is found the workflow will fail.
+After success the workflow will automatically bump the version counter based on semantic versioning and conventional commits, update the change-log, create a new git tag, build the package + wheel and push them to PyPI.
 At last a Github release is created with the built source as assets.